AninditaBasu/indica/topics/api_rv.md

 ...
 ```

+If the result runs into several pages, use the `?expand=true&page={n}` query parameter.

 ### `/meters`

 Returns the counts of all meters used in all verses of the Rig Veda.
+This endpoint does not take any path parameters.

 ```
 {